 Michelle continued her dance training at the University of New Hampshire and then at local studios after transferring to Endicott College to gain her Bachelor of Fine Arts degree.
 For 12 years, Michelle worked alongside a local portrait photographer and progressed to become a Senior Associate.
 She loves photography but dance was always her passion.
 Her flexible job allowed her to teach dance, dance professionally and further her training with the best in the business.

-Michelle danced for two years for the NBA d-league team, the Maine Red Claws, where she was voted captain and MVP during the inaugural season.
+In her early 20s, Michelle danced for two years for the NBA d-league team, the Maine Red Claws, where she was voted captain and MVP during the inaugural season.
+Most recently, Michelle was the director and coach of the Tuskhers, the dance team for the Maine Mammoths, Maine's National Arena Football team.

 Her strong business and marketing knowledge pairs perfectly with her passion for dance - it was a no brainer that Michelle's destiny was to own and operate a dance studio.